Frequently Asked Questions

 3. Will this session teach painting as a discipline?

-No. This session is purely an exploratory process that goes beyond technique and rules of aesthetics and product.
+No. This session is purely an exploratory process that goes beyond the rules of technique, aesthetics and product.

 5. How are these sessions different from art therapy?